 Providing Employee Recognition

-Companies should ensure that reward or benefit schemes are put into place to help workers feel a sense of achievement and acknowledgment for their efforts.
+Companies should ensure that reward or benefit schemes are put into place to help workers feel a sense of achievement and acknowledgement for their efforts.
 The cost of a recognition system is almost free, and the benefits are large when implemented effectively.
-Valuing hard work and contribution, results in an increase of employee engagement, performance and productivity output.
+Valuing hard work and contribution results in an increase in employee engagement, performance and productivity output.